Torrey Canyon oil spill: In popular culture

 Botanist David Bellamy came to public prominence as an environmental consultant during the disaster.
 He made his first prominent TV appearances after publishing a report on the episode.
 He went on to be a leading environmental and nature campaigner for decades.

-In 1967 French singer Serge Gainsbourg wrote a song named "Torrey Canyon" about the disaster.
+In 1967 French singer Serge Gainsbourg wrote a song called "Torrey Canyon", about the disaster, which appears on the B-side of his single "Comic Strip" and on his 1968 album Initials B.B.